Planning ahead for residential care fees

 - The statistical probability of you needing care in the future

-A possible solution is to create a care fee protection trust, placing your home into the ownership of trustees in whom you have confidence:
+A possible solution is to create a Care Fee Protection Trust, placing your home into the ownership of Trustees in whom you have confidence, whereby:

-- Many choose to appoint their children as trustees
+- You can choose to appoint your children as Trustees;

-- The trustees must hold the property on the terms of the trust that you establish
+- Your Trustees must hold the property on the terms of the Trust that you set up;

-- You can preserve a right of residence (for you and your surviving spouse) for the rest of your life
+- You can preserve a right of residence (for you and your surviving spouse) for the rest of your life; and/or

-Because your home is not personally owned by you, if you later go into residential care, the local authority’s financial assessment will not treat it as a capital resource, so the risk of a forced sale to pay residential care fees is avoided.
+As your home would not be personally owned by you, if you later go into residential care, the Local Authority’s financial assessment will not treat it as a capital resource, so the risk of a forced sale to pay residential care fees is avoided.